 In addition to what we’ve discussed above, there are two more important question you’ll need to answer before starting to develop your e-learning website: Should you build a website or a mobile app?
 And what operating system should you build for if you do make a mobile app?
 Find the answers to these questions by looking to your audience.

 In addition, keep in mind that mobile learning is on the rise.
-Globe News Wire predicts that the mobile e-learning market will be worth $37.6 billion by the end of 2020 and double by 2025, reaching $78.5 billion worldwide.
+Globe News Wire predicts that the mobile e-learning market will be worth $374.3 billion by 2026.

 Taking this trend into account, a mobile e-learning solution may be right for your startup.
 However, you should carefully find out what operating system you need to focus on or maybe come up with a cross-platform app if your audience is evenly distributed between iOS and Android.
 Your choice of platform(s) will affect your e-learning website development cost.

 How much does it cost to build an e-learning app?

 How much does it cost to create an e-learning website?
 On average, the cost may reach $62,000.
 However, your final price will be influenced by a lot of factors, including:

 - the complexity of the design and number of features